-I'm so enthusiastic about sword-fighting game Hellish Quart that I'd better start with a disclaimer before I get to gushing about it.
+I'm so enthusiastic about sword-fighting game Hellish Quart that I'd better start with a disclaimer.
 This is an Early Access game, and it's pretty rough right now.
 The menus look like placeholders, the planned story campaign is absent, and the only way to play online multiplayer is streaming through Steam Remote Play Together or Parsec, which can be pretty crappy.

 That out of the way: Hellish Quart is so fun.
 I played it for hours last night, even though all I can do is spar AI fighters given that I don't have anyone around for local multiplayer.
 (I tried using Remote Play Together to fight Chris, but the lag bothered him.
 You may have better results depending on your internet connection.)
 You can watch two of my bouts with the AI in the video above, which is also on YouTube.